wilzbach/docs.asyncy.com/plugins/README.md

 # IDE Plugins (Coming Soon)

-Asyncy will have an Atom and VSCode Plugin to assist with service discovery and debugging.
+Storyscrpt will have an Atom and VSCode Plugin to assist with service discovery and debugging.